-Magnets: The U.S. will complete the next stage of design of the Central Solenoid and start the procurement of long-lead materials for the TF Conductor.
-The U.S. has qualified its TF Conductor samples.
+Magnets: The US will complete the next stage of design of the central solenoid and start the procurement of long-lead materials for the toroidal field conductor.
+The US has qualified its toroidal field conductor samples.

 Other areas: R&D and design work will continue, with a strong emphasis on risk reduction.

-All of us at the USDA are energized by the new funding situation and eager to continue our efforts toward making fusion power a reality.
+All of us at the US Domestic Agency are energized by the new funding situation and eager to continue our efforts toward making fusion power a reality.

-The U.S. physics research community is organized through the Burning Plasma Organization, led by Jim Van Dam of the University of Texas—also the USDA's Chief Scientist—thereby establishing a close tie between the physics research community and the US ITER Project.
-In parallel, the U.S. engineering technology community is engaged through the Virtual Laboratory for Technology, under ORNL's Stan Milora, who also serves as U.S. ITER Chief Technologist.
+The US physics research community is organized through the Burning Plasma Organization, led by Jim Van Dam of the University of Texas—also the US Domestic Agency's Chief Scientist—thereby establishing a close tie between the physics research community and the US ITER Project.
+In parallel, the US engineering technology community is engaged through the Virtual Laboratory for Technology, under ORNL's Stan Milora, who also serves as US ITER Chief Technologist.

-To help enable establishment of the international baseline, we are working with the ITER Organization (IO) and the other ITER Members to advance the design and assess the impacts of changes.
-We also are responsible for planning and estimating some new scopes, such as the ELM coils, which emerged from the Design Review as a necessary addition to enable successful ITER operation.
-We are committed to working with the IO and the other Members in developing the basis for a reliable cost estimate and a realistic schedule.
+To help enable establishment of the international baseline, we are working with the ITER Organization and the other ITER Members to advance the design and assess the impacts of changes.
+We also are responsible for planning and estimating some new scopes, such as the ELM coils, which emerged from the design review as a necessary addition to enable successful ITER operation.
+We are committed to working with the ITER Organization and the other Members in developing the basis for a reliable cost estimate and a realistic schedule.